-24 Colección de Historiadores y Documentos Relativos a la Independencia de Chile, 1913, vol. XXV, pp. 319-321.

-25 Jorge Carmona Yáñez, Carrera y la Patria Vieja, Santiago, Instituto Geográfico Militar, 1952, p.
+&lt;sup>24 Colección de Historiadores y Documentos Relativos a la Independencia de Chile, 1913, vol. XXV, pp. 319-321.
+Jorge Carmona Yáñez, Carrera y la Patria Vieja, Santiago, Instituto Geográfico Militar, 1952, p.
 49; Diego Barros Arana, Historia General de Chile, Santiago, Editorial Universitaria, 2002, vol. VIII, p.
-263; Carlos Marichal, Bankruptcy of Empire: Mexican Silver and the Wars between Spain, Britain and France, 1760-1810, New York, Cambridge University Press, 2007, p.
-231.
+263; Carlos Marichal, Bankruptcy of Empire: Mexican Silver and the Wars between Spain, Britain and France, 1760- mic support that the Spanish-American colonies could give to the mother country was of direct benefit to the general war effort and returned part of the funds that the British had already contributed to the Cadiz government in its struggle against the French.

 Captain Charles Fleming unmistakably understood the relevance of the task entrusted to him, since he had already carried out a first commission to New Spain with the same assignment conveying the values that the colonies sent to Cadiz.
 On that occasion, in command of frigate HMS Bulwark, he had arrived at Veracruz in July 1810.
-After traveling to Puebla and Mexico City, with the instructions of the finance minister of the Courts of Cadiz, he had gathered a considerable sum of resources that the Viceroyalty sent to Spain27.
-Upon his return to the Peninsula in December 1810, the Spanish government granted Fleming the honorary rank of Brigadier of the Royal Spanish Armada in recognition for his services to the Crown28.
+After traveling to Puebla and Mexico City, with the instructions of the finance minister of the Courts of Cadiz, he had gathered a considerable sum of resources that the Viceroyalty sent to Spain.
+Upon his return to the Peninsula in December 1810, the Spanish government granted Fleming the honorary rank of Brigadier of the Royal Spanish Armada in recognition for his services to the Crown.
 But, in 1811, Fleming and the Standard's mission to the west coast of South America took place in a much more complex scenario.
 Since September 18, 1810, a Junta had assumed the government of the Captaincy General of Chile; although swearing allegiance to Ferdinand VII and emulating the Juntas that had arisen in the different kingdoms of the Peninsula, it showed clear signs of seeking greater autonomy from to the metropolis.
-By coincidence, onboard HMS Standard the Spanish Council of Regency sent, among other gazettes and official documents, the letter in which it formalized the recognition of the authority assumed by Chile's Junta, although stating certain terms and conditions29.
+By coincidence, onboard HMS Standard the Spanish Council of Regency sent, among other gazettes and official documents, the letter in which it formalized the recognition of the authority assumed by Chile's Junta, although stating certain terms and conditions.